Reference

 I do water them quite a bit, at least to get them started.
 It's been an odyssey.

-But the one that still lives looks great and flowers all summer long.
-Even the fading flower spikes look good.
+But the one that lived looked great and flowers all summer long.
+Even the fading flower spikes looked good.
+It did not survive the winter and in spring 2021 it was gone.

 ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰ ➰